Staging and Grading Cancer in Dogs

 Bloodwork and Other Testing

-Values on blood work relating to the kidneys, liver, and some parts of the gastrointestinal tract can sometimes give information about whether or not that tissue is affected by cancer.
+• Values relating to the kidneys, liver, and some parts of the gastrointestinal tract can sometimes give information about whether or not that tissue is affected by cancer.

-There are some tests that can be done on organ tissue or fluid that use advanced lab methods to genetically identify certain types of cancer cells.
-There aren’t tests for every cancer yet, but more options come on the market every day.
+Some tests can be done on organ tissue or fluid that use advanced lab methods to genetically identify specific cancer cell types.
+There aren’t tests for every cancer yet, but this is an area of growth in research.

 What the Cancer Stage Means

-Stage refers to how large the tumor is and how far it has spread from its original location.
-There are multiple specific systems to describe this.
+There are multiple specific systems to describe how large a cancerous tumor is and how far it has spread.
 In general, if a staging system uses numbers, higher numbers mean more advanced cancer.

 One of the most widely used systems of staging is abbreviated TNM.2